-ENGLISH 12 English 12 will build on the critical and analytical skills established in 11^{th} grade.
-This 0131 1 CREDIT 4.0 GPA SCALE course will emphasize close and critical readings of texts from the anthology as well as other supplemental materials.
-Students will take part in rigorous novel studies with culminating projects to support each novel.
-Students in this class will delve more deeply into college level texts focusing on higher level thinking questions and tasks.
-Writing assignments will cover a variety of academic writing that will focus on analysis and critical thinking, which will culminate with a research paper.
-Students will be given opportunities to work collaboratively with partners and in group situations as well as present in front of their peers.
-Grade level: 12 AP ENGLISH LITERATURE AND This course focuses on strengthening advanced skills in reading and writing, with a primary COMPOSITION 0132 1 CREDIT 5.0 GPA SCALE focus on the author's craft, purpose, and effect on the reader.
+This course focuses on strengthening advanced skills in reading and writing, with a primary focus on the author's craft, purpose, and effect on the reader.
 It is designed for those who can progress rapidly to work beyond the high school level.
 Through extensive reading of world literature, students will learn to articulate their responses and to develop abilities in critical reading and analysis expected in college.
-In composition, emphasis is on extensive literary analysis of fiction, drama, and poetry, as well as the process of writing 3 RMU CREDITS POSSIBLE THROUGH ECIHSA ENGL 1040: READING LITERATURE COMING OF AGE in many longer expository and argumentative forms.
+In composition, emphasis is on extensive literary analysis of fiction, drama, and poetry, as well as the process of writing in many longer expository and argumentative forms.
 Students will synthesize literary claims by providing support from primary and secondary sources.
 Students will have the opportunity to work and present individually or within a group.
 Students will be exposed to different literary critique theories which they will utilize when examining texts.
 This course requires significant reading and writing outside of class.
 Students will be required to take the Advanced Placement exam at the end of the course.

-Prerequisites: 85% or higher in College Readiness English 11 or AP English Language & Composition, teacher recommendation Grade level: 12 NOTE: This course may have a summer reading and writing requirement.
+Prerequisites: 85% or higher in College Readiness English 11 or AP English Language & Composition, teacher recommendation

+NOTE: This course may have a summer reading and writing requirement.
 Students should check with the teacher before they leave school for the summer.

+CLASSIC & MODERN LITERATURE 0133 1 CREDIT 5.0 GPA SCALE

+3 RMU CREDITS POSSIBLE THROUGH ECIHSA ELIT 1050: CLASSIC & MODERN LIT (3 CR)

-CLASSIC & MODERN LITERATURE This course focuses on the social processes and literary qualities that affect how 0133 1 CREDIT particular works come to be considered "classics" and how these texts inspire modern 5.0 GPA SCALE works.
+This course focuses on the social processes and literary qualities that affect how particular works come to be considered "classics" and how these texts inspire modern works.
 It teaches students about the process of careful reading, analysis, and interpretation of literature and invites students to make connections between literature and their experiences.
-Students learn to distinguish between reading for 3 RMU CREDITS POSSIBLE THROUGH ECIHSA ELIT 1050: CLASSIC & MODERN LIT (3 CR) and their experiences.
 Students learn to distinguish between reading for comprehension and reading for pleasure, to recognize key principles of storytelling, and to distinguish types of literary works.
-Prerequisite: Teacher recommendation

-FILM STUDIES

-0134 1 CREDIT 5.0 GPA SCALE
+FILM STUDIES 0134 1 CREDIT 5.0 GPA SCALE

-3 RMU CREDITS POSSIBLE THROUGH ECIHSA HUMA 1010: ART & MUSIC (3 CR) This course is designed for students to develop a greater comprehension of the evolution of cinematic art and music through the medium of film.
+3 RMU CREDITS POSSIBLE THROUGH ECIHSA HUMA 1010: ART & MUSIC (3 CR)

+This course is designed for students to develop a greater comprehension of the evolution of cinematic art and music through the medium of film.
 The course focuses primarily on cinema in the United States and will explore the characteristics, style, classification, form, sound, music, and narrative structure of film through critical analysis and relationship to historical events and genre.
 Students will be exposed to a variety of film genres and cinematography spanning the 20th and 21st centuries; however, it is the main objective of the course to aid in the development of the student's ability to think critically about techniques and purpose of film within a historical context and as manifestations of popular culture.
 Students will gain the tools necessary to evaluate film analysis of narrative structure, dialogue, cinematography, editing, musical score, and marketing within popular culture.
 Students may expect to complete a research project focusing on a particular director's style and his/her works, will and create their own short film project in a style of their choosing.